evoWeb/sf_register/Documentation/Templating/Index.rst

 Copy files you want to modify of the folder into the fileadmin.
 Don't forget to set the path to this new templates folder with.

-Since TYPO3 6.2 its possible to have so called fallback pathes for template, partial and layout root paths.
+Since TYPO3 6.2 its possible to have so called fallback paths for template, partial and layout root paths.
 By this its not necessary to copy all files of given path any more.